 After giving the new material a name, the material properties can be assigned in the Shader Editor.
 If the object already has a material assigned to it, its properties can also be changed in the Shader Editor.

 By default, Blender 2.8 and newer will have Workbench selected as the default ‘render engine’.
-Now is the time to either choose the Cycles or Eevee rendering engine.
+Either choose the Cycles or Eevee rendering engine.
 The render engine can be selected from the Render tab in the Properties panel.

-After the render engine is selected, the node setup and other settings in the following two sections can be used to create a realistic solid plastic brick material.
+After the render engine is selected, the correct node setup can be used to create a realistic, glossy solid LEGO plastic brick material.

-Creating a solid plastic material in Blender Cycles
+Creating a solid plastic material using Blender Cycles

-In this node setup, a Diffuse BSDF and Glossy BSDF node are mixed using a Mix Shader (all three nodes available from the Shaders section).
-The final colour of the plastic brick is selected by using the Color setting in the Diffuse node.
-Also see the plastic brick solid colour palette for the colours I use.
+In this node setup, a Diffuse BSDF and Glossy BSDF node are mixed using a Mix Shader.
+All three nodes are available from the Shaders section.

-The factor of the Mix Shader is either set to 0.050 or by using a Fresnel set to 1.460.
+The factor of the Mix Shader is either set to 0.050 or by using a Fresnel node set to the estimated index of refraction (IOR) of ABS plastic.

 To see the material effect in the Viewport, make sure to change the Viewport Shading from Look Dev to Rendered.